 In a world where digital resumes pile up in the thousands, it’s so important to take your job-search offline and focus instead on building and leveraging IRL relationships.

-A common mistake I see job-seekers make is clinging to “vanity metrics.”
+A common mistake Emilie Aries sees job-seekers make is clinging to “vanity metrics.”

-Vanity metrics – like submitting 3 online applications a day, spending 20 hours on re-writing my resume, i.e. – can give a false sense of forward momentum.
+Vanity metrics – like submitting 3 online applications a day, spending 20 hours on re-writing my resume, i.e. – can give a false sense of forwarding momentum.

-Make sure you’re measuring what really has an impact, and not wasting precious time taking action that doesn’t actually move you any closer to landing an interview.
+Make sure you’re measuring what has an impact, and not wasting precious time taking action that doesn’t move you any closer to landing an interview.

 Make the most of one-on-one meetings.